Pittsburgh Public School Students Return To The Classroom For The First Time In A Year

 “Students that fall within that seat gap and don’t have a ride were notified by a robocall this past week and students who do have a ride would have received a mailer in the mail,” said Megan Patton, the Pittsburgh Public Schools Transportation Director.

-According to the district, they’re getting three additional buses from the Pittsburgh Transportation Group later this month.MORE NEWS: Police, EMS Respond To Shooting In West Mifflin
+According to the district, they’re getting three additional buses from the Pittsburgh Transportation Group later this month.MORE NEWS: Judge Running For Pa.
+Supreme Court Disavows QAnon Conspiracy Theory

 They are also reaching out to local colleges and universities for help when it comes to transportation.